angular/angular/aio/content/tutorial/toh-pt5.md

 ### Add dashboard link to the shell

-The user should be able to navigate back and forth between the `DashboardComponent` and the `HeroesComponent` by clicking links in the navigation area near the top of the page.
+The user should be able to navigate between the `DashboardComponent` and the `HeroesComponent` by clicking links in the navigation area near the top of the page.

 Add a dashboard navigation link to the `AppComponent` shell template, just above the *Heroes* link.